eggsyntax/gpt-cli/README.md

 - TBD: maybe watch for the function to be called?
 - It names the executable `gpt-cli` rather than `gpt` to avoid conflict with /usr/local/sbin/gpt (GUID partition table maintenance utility).

+See the bottom of this file for configuration specific to the jailbreaking experiment.

 Command-line interface for chat LLMs.

 ## Supported providers